appsmithorg/appsmith-docs/website/docs/training/session-2.md

 <!-- vale off -->

 ## Getting Started

+**Ignore this if you were able to attend the previous Session, create a Workspace with your name and already have an App called Activity 1.**

-1. Sign up on this instance: [Optum Training Instance](https://training.app.appsmith.com/) (Ignore if already done)
+1. Sign up on this instance: [Optum Training Instance](https://training.app.appsmith.com/user/signup)

 2. Create a workspace of your own and name it as **\<Name\>-Training-Workspace**

-3. Go to this Workspace and fork **Activty 1** App to your Workspace (Ignore if you already having existing App)
+3. Go to this [Training Workspace](https://training.app.appsmith.com/applications?workspaceId=65f83394a687aa57eb42cf0b) and fork **Activity 1** App to your newly created Workspace.

 ##  JSObjects